-If you lived in Nepal instead of United States, you would:
+If you moved to Nepal from the United States, you would:

 MAKE 97.2% LESS MONEY EVERY YEAR